 This section provides a list of published articles that relate to FLH topics.

-The partnership between the National Park Service, which turns 100 this year, and FHWA has created highway landmarks throughout the country.
+2016 marked the 100-year long partnership between the National Park Service and FHWA.
+This partnership has created highway landmarks throughout the country.

 The Natchez Trace Parkway is one of the few roadways that is itself a national park, and its northern end starts off with a bang— the award-winning Double Arch Bridge.

 The Blue Ridge Parkway is a scenic highway set high in the mountains of Virginia and North Carolina.
 Unlike a standard highway that is optimized to carry the maximum number of vehicles from here to there, directly as possible and at high speeds, the Parkway was designed to showcase the beauty of its surroundings.

 The purpose of the project was to replace the existing Sacaton Road (Route 7) Bridge over the Gila River to improve roadway safety and hydraulic capacity.
 The previous 140-ft-long bridge was built in 1961 with a cast-in-place concrete slab on precast concrete rectangular beams, over a mostly dry river channel...

 Every few years, FHWA's Office of Federal Lands Highway updates the specs for building roads and bridges to access Federal and tribal lands.
 Here's the news.

 Davey's Bridge is located on the Banks-Lowman Highway, part of the Wildlife Canyon Scenic Byway in Boise County, Idaho.
 It was recognized in the fall 2014 issue of Aspire, The Concrete Bridge Magazine.

 This spotlight on the work of FHWA's Office of Federal Lands Highway illustrates the challenges and rewards of providing safe and innovative roadways on public lands.